Quick Answer

 The 10 most common fixing mistakes

 These come up on every trade forum, every Screwfix Community thread, and every apprentice's first week on site.
-Avoid all ten and you will never have a fixing-related callback.
+If you are hiring apprentices, our apprenticeship guide covers training standards.
+Avoid all ten mistakes below and you will never have a fixing-related callback.

 1. Using masonry plugs in plasterboard.
 They feel tight going in.
 They are not.
 They will fail under any real load.
 Use proper plasterboard fixings.